Kate Weckesser English, Executive Director

 Antonella Giordano, Latin America

-Antonella Giordano is a BA in International Relations and Master's in Peace Culture, Conflicts, Education and Human Rights.
-She's a young and passionate specialist on human rights from Argentina.
+Antonella Giordano is a Licentiate in International Relations and Master's in Peace Culture, Conflicts, Education and Human Rights.
+She is a passionate specialist on human rights from Argentina.
 Antonella works on human rights at the national, regional and international level, as well as in Foreign Policy and International Law.
+Antonella is a current member of the Observatory of Argentinean Foreign Policy, the International Network of Human Rights.
+She has been a professor of International Relations Theories, International Security and International Politics at Catholic University of Cordoba in Argentina and is currently part of two research projects focusing on climate change and energy policies, and media and foreign policy, respectively.

 Catherine Leys, Development Consultant